A Wrinkle in Time

 My first copy of this book was the 1971 Puffin.
 I would have been about 10 or 11.
 I think as a young reader I was looking for escapism, and this book delivers it.
 It has everything I could relate to: a family setting, boys and girls, younger and old protagonists.
 And what happens to them?
 Space travel, meeting witches, an epic battle between good and evil, and an authoritarian dystopian planet.
 It's a hell of a mash up, but somehow it works beautifully.

 I later read that Madeleine L'Engle was an Episcopalian (I think that means American Anglican).
 You can certainly see the religious influence on her book, but she got in trouble because when the characters list the historical warriors of light against darkness, they name Einstein, Leonardo da Vinci and Marie Curie alongside the perfunctory Jesus.
-That's a banning, or maybe a paddling, to quote The Simpsons. …
+That's a banning, or maybe a paddling, to quote The …

 Subjects